Harnoorpreet6/My_Portfolio/README.md

 Mobile Menu – Tap the hamburger icon to toggle navigation.
 Tap the icon back to hide it.

+Download Resume – Go to the Resume page and click download.

 Contact Form – Fill and submit to get in touch.

 📌 Notes
 This project is currently running locally and not yet deployed online.